joyandkindness/joyandkindness/README.md

 I'm a current atypical mid-teen who is in high school (10th grade), class of '25 and likes to read, write, and sing, (I love music, because I'm a music family!!!) as well as being an INFP-T and an aquarius♒(bday in february.), piano, and hand-lettering.
 I'm also a minor in case you were wondering but I don't think you were.

+trying to get my wpm to top 100 at the moment.
+Right now it's around eighty.

 favorite stuff:
 favorite color: purple